 At SDCEA, we don’t benefit from the revenue that dense cities generate for utilities, and we don’t have large businesses to speak of to help carry the cost of providing service in this territory.

 As an electric distribution cooperative, we don’t independently generate power.
 We buy it from others.
 While we do all we can to buy power as cheaply and as environmentally consciously as possible, the cost of electricity is going up here and around the country for a whole host of reasons.

 When it comes to delivering power to your home or business, we in rural America are largely on our own.
 This means that SDCEA and our members bear the expensive burden of engineering, erecting and repairing power-delivery infrastructure ourselves.
 We are also responsible for maintaining the system.
 The equipment, materials and employee hours to do this work are expensive.
 We cannot spread these costs among a high number of consumers, so that means we have to be very careful about how we use the resources we have.

 We want you to know that we are members of the cooperative, too, and we hear that you are concerned about costs.
 We want to assure you that we share those concerns as a locally-controlled nonprofit organization, and we are working every day to support our communities and keep costs down while providing safe and reliable electricity for you, our consumers.
 It’s a big job, but it’s one we take pride in.

 Power System Engineering

-We also welcome you to call us during business hours toll-free, (844) 395-2412 with any other questions you may have about the cooperative.
+We also welcome you to call us during business hours toll-free,

 We listened to the concerns of our members.
 The proposed April 1, 2022 implementation of the rate redesign was rescinded by the SDCEA board of directors in March and SDCEA has asked our rate consultants to provide alternative rate redesign options that take our members’ concerns into consideration.